smck1/ner-server-1/README.md

 	}

 This returns
 example for 3class.
-4class and 7class return more properties in entities
+4class and 7class return more properties in entities.
+Duplicate entities are ignored.

 	entities :
 		{